joaquinalmora/commitgen/ROADMAP.md

 1) **Inline suggestions in terminal**
    - **With oh-my-zsh + zsh-autosuggestions:** custom strategy that supplies `commitgen suggest` text when typing `git commit -m "`.
 Accept with →.
    - **Without plugins (plain zsh):** a `zle-line-pre-redraw` widget that paints a ghost suggestion via `POSTDISPLAY` and accepts with → by binding a custom widget.
+   - preview via POSTDISPLAY, accept with a bound key (Right Arrow or Ctrl+F), never auto-insert.
+   - Bash/Fish: provide simple one-liners and optional shell snippets (bash completions/fish functions) to surface suggestions or integrate with their UX.

 2) **Robust Git hook lifecycle**
    - `install-hook`: backup existing hook or abort with message; write executable script.